 - Reduce vehicle-caused wildlife mortality or to restore and maintain connectivity among terrestrial or aquatic habitats.

-NJDOT has established a pool of engineering design consultants through a quality based selection process.
+NJDOT will select a pool of engineering design consultants for each solicitation through a quality based selection process.
 This pool can aid LPAs in the project delivery process by reducing the time required to procure professional services, ensure the consultant selection process is compliant with federal Brooks Act requirements, and provides the LPA with NJDOT prequalified, cost basis approved designers to aid in the development of PS&E submissions for their eligible TA Set-Aside project.
 Information is avialable for the four firms in the consultant pool:

 Some highlights of the TA Set-Aside Design Assistance Program are: